Carrie Willard

 Reasons to skip spring cleaning

 One: Your kids and husband hate doing it.
-Come on, admit it.

 Men and kids would rather be doing just about anything else.
-(Yes, this is a stereotype, but those exist for a reason: they’re often true!
-If you’re married to a clean freak, no need to email me.)
+Yes, this is a stereotype, but those exist for a reason: they’re often true!
+If you’re married to a clean freak, no need to email me.

-Two: If you have seasonal allergies, spring cleaning will make you miserable.
 Opening the windows, moving furniture and dusting stuff is going to make you horribly sick!

-Three: You have better things to do.
 Hopefully the house is under control on a daily/weekly basis due to your good habits.
 Spend spring time doing fun things with your family instead of scrubbing baseboards with a toothbrush.
 (Tip: get your 3 and 4 year old to wipe them with a baby wipe.
 They think it’s fun!)

 Things To Do Instead of Spring Cleaning